Blog

 Coworking space amenities can range from childcare services to yoga rooms.

-Of course, the amenities at a medical coworking space will be a bit different from a typical coworking environment.
-Here are some popular amenities that we see included in a medical coworking membership plan:
+Of course, the shared amenities at a medical coworking space will be a bit different from a typical coworking environment.
+Here are some popular shared amenities that we see included in a medical coworking membership plan:

 • Office essentials like high-speed WiFi, printing, scanning, and mail services